 - Never Say That Again: That first Rex Hunt clip in 2006.
 The Triple M monkey, Barry.
 Upskirting and downblousing.
 And anything that would conjur up the opening bars of Toto's 'Africa'.

 - The Other Wiki: When Tony and Ed learned of the rampant Wiki vandalisation that was happening on the Get This page, they were delighted and encouraged all their listeners to get in on the act.
 It even spread to other, vaguely related pages, such as people editing Karl Stefanovic's page to say he's a robot, replace his picture with that of C-3PO or suggest that he has been subject to a product recall.
-As of June 2013, said article is remains locked explicitly to prevent this type of vandalism.
+As of June 2015, said article remains locked explicitly to prevent this type of vandalism.

 - Perfectly Cromulent Word: Ed's 'elephantile'.

 - Quote Mine